Naïlé Titah

 What is the best LinkedIn tool for ghostwriters?

-MagicPost for the complete workflow: per-client style import with a research-backed humanizer, client validation without logins, working @mentions from client profiles, and white-label benchmarked reports, from €49 per client per month with volume discounts (as of June 2026).
+MagicPost for the complete workflow: per-client style import with a research-backed humanizer, client validation without logins, working @mentions from client profiles, and white-label benchmarked reports, from €49 per client per month with volume discounts.
 Budget voice engine: RedactAI Copywriter.
 Notion-based operations: Scheduled.
+Ghostwriter-built operating systems: see Contea alternatives.

 How do ghostwriters make AI sound like their clients?